FreeBSD

-FreeBSD is a free and open-source Unix-like operating system descended from the Berkeley Software Distribution (BSD), which was based on Research Unix.
-The first version of FreeBSD was released in 1993.
-In 2005, FreeBSD was the most popular open-source BSD operating system, accounting for more than three-quarters of all installed and permissively licensed BSD systems.
+FreeBSD is a free-software Unix-like operating system descended from the Berkeley Software Distribution (BSD).
+The first version was released in 1993 developed from 386BSD, one of the first fully functional and free Unix clones on affordable home-class hardware, and has since continuously been the most commonly used BSD-derived operating system.

-FreeBSD has similarities with Linux, with two major differences in scope and licensing: FreeBSD maintains a complete system, i.e. the project delivers a kernel, device drivers, userland utilities, and documentation, as opposed to Linux only delivering a kernel and drivers, and relying on third-parties for system software; FreeBSD source code is generally released under a permissive BSD license, as opposed to the copyleft GPL used by Linux.

-The FreeBSD project includes a security team overseeing all software shipped in the base distribution.
-A wide range of additional third-party applications may be installed from binary packages using the pkg package management system or from source via FreeBSD Ports, or by manually compiling source code.
+FreeBSD maintains a complete system, delivering a kernel, device drivers, userland utilities, and documentation, as opposed to Linux only delivering a kernel and drivers, and relying on third-parties such as GNU for system software.
+The FreeBSD source code is generally released under a permissive BSD license, as opposed to the copyleft GPL used by Linux.
+The project includes a security team overseeing all software shipped in the base distribution.
+Third-party applications may be installed using the pkg package management system or from source via FreeBSD Ports.
+The project is supported and promoted by the FreeBSD Foundation.

-Much of FreeBSD's codebase has become an integral part of other operating systems such as Darwin (the basis for macOS, iOS, iPadOS, watchOS, and tvOS), TrueNAS (an open-source NAS/SAN operating system), and the system software for the PlayStation 3 and PlayStation 4 game consoles.
-The other BSD systems (OpenBSD, NetBSD, and DragonFly BSD) also contain a large amount of FreeBSD code, and vice-versa.
+Much of FreeBSD's codebase has become an integral part of other operating systems such as Darwin (the basis for macOS, iOS, iPadOS, watchOS, and tvOS), TrueNAS (an open-source NAS/SAN operating system), and the system software for the PlayStation 3, PlayStation 4, PlayStation 5, and PlayStation Vita game consoles.
+The other current BSD systems (OpenBSD, NetBSD, and DragonFly BSD) also contain a large amount of FreeBSD code, and vice-versa.

 History

 Background

 In 1974, Professor Bob Fabry of the University of California, Berkeley, acquired a Unix source license from AT&T. Supported by funding from DARPA, the Computer Systems Research Group started to modify and improve AT&T Research Unix.
-They called this modified version "Berkeley Unix" or "Berkeley Software Distribution" (BSD), implementing features such as TCP/IP, virtual memory, and the Berkeley Fast File System.
+The group called this modified version "Berkeley Unix" or "Berkeley Software Distribution" (BSD), implementing features such as TCP/IP, virtual memory, and the Berkeley Fast File System.
 The BSD project was founded in 1976 by Bill Joy.
 But since BSD contained code from AT&T Unix, all recipients had to first get a license from AT&T in order to use BSD.

 In June 1989, "Networking Release 1" or simply Net-1 – the first public version of BSD – was released.
 After releasing Net-1, Keith Bostic, a developer of BSD, suggested replacing all AT&T code with freely-redistributable code under the original BSD license.
 Work on replacing AT&T code began and, after 18 months, much of the AT&T code was replaced.
 However, six files containing AT&T code remained in the kernel.
 The BSD developers decided to release the "Networking Release 2" (Net-2) without those six files.
 Net-2 was released in 1991.